LexiphanicStroon/tesseract_ocr/README.md

 This repository includes example outputs for demonstration purposes:

-- Extracted text: `data/output/output.txt`
+- Extracted text: `data/output/` (e.g., `output.txt` or individual PDF text files)
 - Converted images: `data/output/images/`

-You can view these outputs without setting up the environment to get an idea of the results achieved using a lightly modified version of OCR.
+You can view these outputs without setting up the environment to get an idea of the results.

 ## Setup